csail/mit6470-vm/building/12-ruby.md

 Installing Rails automatically installs [bundler](http://gembundler.com/), which is very useful for deploying Ruby code.
 If you skip on Rails for your server setup, definitely install the `bundler` gem.

+[Compass](http://compass-style.org/) is a low-level CSS framework and can be used in a SCSS lecture.
+The [foreman](http://ddollar.github.com/foreman/) gem is used for production deployments in the Ruby lessons.

 ## Mechanize